The Eleven Little Roosters

 - Bittersweet Ending: Sure, most of them actually survived the murders, but now Lars is dead, they are no longer members of the Rooster Corps, and the SSB's future is uncertain.

-- Bi The Way: Everything about them is excessively flamboyant and they don't shy away from getting touchy-feely with each other, but they still flirt with the female members of the Rooster Corps such as Jinx and Moose and Koko is in a relationship with Yoko Ono.
+- Camp Straight: Everything about them is excessively flamboyant and they don't shy away from getting touchy-feely with each other, but they still flirt with the female members of the Rooster Corps such as Jinx and Moose and Koko is in a relationship with Yoko Ono.
 And, so far, Lars is the only one who has been confirmed to have had sex with another man, Gavin the 3rd.

 - Conspicuously Public Assassination: It's actually a major part of their theme, considering they are an assassination boy band that kills their targets during the show, and no one in the audience cares.
 The only time everyone freaks out about this is when Koko gets drunk in the middle of their show and starts killing the wrong audience members.